 I’ll admit I was reluctant to visit Trinity College’s library and Book of Kells.
 Everyone raves about it.
-And I stand by my apathy for the Book of Kells.
+But, in truth, the Book of Kells wasn’t a Must See for me.
 It might be for some people but the small exhibition space packed full of visitors glued to audio guides just wasn’t for me.

 Trinity College Library